m4hi2/routEar/README.md

 /tool fetch http-method=post http-data="{\"affected\":\"internet\",\"status\":\"down\"}" output=none url="http://X.X.X.X:8000/"  http-header-field="content-type: application/json"
 ```

 Don't forget to change X.X.X.X with the IP of your desktop.
-Also, use staick IP for the host.
+Also, use static IP for the host.

 ### OpenWRT

-IDK man, don't have any OpenWrt box rn. maybe some `curl` stuff? no clue.
-If you know, please write and send a pull req.
-TY!
+IDK man, don't have any OpenWrt box right now.
+Maybe some `curl` stuff? no clue.
+If you know, please write and send a pull request.
+Thank You !

 ## Awesome Discord